Barricades were supposed to keep Bourbon Street revelers safe. Here’s why they didn’t

 By Dakin Andone, Karina Tsui and Emma Tucker, CNN

-(CNN) — The city of New Orleans appears to have had multiple methods on hand to protect pedestrians on Bourbon Street, but none of them were able to stop a man inspired by ISIS from using a pickup truck to ram into pedestrians celebrating the new year.

-In the two days since the attack that killed at least 14 and injured more, officials have faced numerous questions about barricades and bollards –– different kinds of barriers that could have been positioned to block off Bourbon Street from vehicles –– and why they proved ineffective early Wednesday morning.
+But the city’s steel, portable barriers were in the down position during New Year’s celebrations.
+Instead of sturdy bollards, “They had the flimsy orange ones that you could just push over with your finger,” one witness said.

+The city did park a police vehicle at the entrance to the street where more than a dozen revelers would be run over.

-“This particular terrorist drove around, onto the sidewalk, and got around the hard target,” New Orleans Police Superintendent Anne Kirkpatrick said at a news conference Wednesday.
+“This particular terrorist drove around, onto the sidewalk, and got around the hard target,” New Orleans Police Superintendent Anne Kirkpatrick said.

-“We did have a car there, we had barriers there, we had officers there,” she said, “and they still got around.”

-“We did indeed have a plan,” Kirkpatrick added, “but the terrorist defeated it.”
+“We did indeed have a plan,” she said.
+“But the terrorist defeated it.”

-‘They had the flimsy orange ones that you could just push over with your finger’

 The barricades in question –– portable steel structures that can either lay flat or be raised depending on traffic –– seemed to stand out in the memories of several witnesses to the attack.

-Note: CORRECTION: An earlier version of this story gave the incorrect name of the firm that did the 2019 report on security risks in the French Quarter.
-It is Interfor International.